Scott Skiles: As an assistant

 Skiles returned to the NBA for the 1997–98 season as an assistant coach with the Phoenix Suns, being elevated to head coach in 1999.

 Phoenix Suns

-Under Skiles Phoenix compiled a .595 Won-Loss record and made the playoffs in two of his three years as head coach, including a first-round win over the defending NBA champion San Antonio Spurs in 2000.
+Under Skiles, Phoenix compiled a .595 win-loss record and made the playoffs in two of his three years as head coach, including a first-round win over the defending NBA champion San Antonio Spurs in 2000.

 Chicago Bulls

 After a two-year absence from the game, Skiles came to the Chicago Bulls as head coach in 2003.
 He immediately focused on improving the young Bulls' defense and developing greater consistency in a talented but underachieving team.
 In the first full year under his direction, Chicago limited its opposition to an NBA-best .422 field goal percentage and held their opponents to a franchise record and league high 26 straight games below 100 points.
 An NBA best 13–3 mark in January 2005 earned Skiles the NBA Eastern Conference Coach of the Month honor.